xplantating/Frontend_training_rep/README.md

 ### Stack
-- yarn - package manager we will use for this
+- yarn - package manager we will use for this project, so check if it's installed
 - express (in backend)
 - React
 - MUI (is ok to use)